-- (a) Level One Instructional Service Agreement. - (1) A college may offer continuing education courses in an area assigned to another college by providing a written, level one instructional service agreement under the following conditions: - (A) Resources are solely provided by the college requesting permission to enter into another college's service area; and - (B) The requesting college does not share the FTE with the other college(s).
+(a) Level One Instructional Service Agreement.

+(1) A college may offer continuing education courses in an area assigned to another

+- (A) Resources are solely provided by the college requesting permission to enter into another college's service area; and - (B) The requesting college does not share the FTE with the other college(s).